j-g-b/j-g-b.github.io/_posts/2020-03-18-soundcloud.md

 image: soundcloud.jpg
 ---

 Announcing the creation of a new [SoundCloud profile](https://soundcloud.com/user-902195483).
-Tracks will be posted sporadically, with the hope of improvement in sound quality as time goes on.
+Tracks will be posted sporadically, with the hope of improvement in quality as time goes on.

 **Instruments:**